 Is HVAC a Hard Career?

-• Work in unpleasant settings, such as tight or dirty spaces.
+• Work in awkward settings, including tight or dusty spaces.

-You can't fully escape stress when on the job.
+Any job can be stressful.
 HVAC technicians handle complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
-The proper experience and tools can help address any concerns.
-Additionally, paid training and a steady supply of work help HVAC professionals fend off some of the most common triggers of work-related stress.
+Appropriate experience and tools are helpful when resolving these concerns.
+Additionally, paid training and a steady supply of work help people in the HVAC industry fend off some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Carrying heavy equipment and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
-Accessing and servicing large equipment can be strenuous.
-HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+Lifting heavy objects and performing repetitive motions are both common during HVAC work.
+Accessing and servicing large equipment can be exhausting.
+HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While there isn't a job that's immune to a recession, HVAC is consistently avoiding the worst of economic downturns due to the sheer popularity of heating and cooling equipment.
+While there isn't a job that's immune to a recession, HVAC is consistently avoiding the worst of economic downturns due to the essential nature of heating and cooling equipment.
 Repairs and installation are always necessary, which means apprentices and master technicians alike can often find work in many different cities.

 Is HVAC a Good Career for the Future?

-As HVAC equipment becomes more complex, professional servicing will become even more important.
-New forms of heating and cooling systems use less energy or generate it from renewable sources such as solar and wind.
-Sustainable HVAC equipment will continue to grow in popularity, as will the need for competent HVAC professionals.
+As HVAC systems continue to advance, technicians and installers will become even more important.
+The newest models of heating and cooling systems use less energy or produce it from renewable sources like solar and wind.
+Sustainable HVAC equipment will keep growing more popular, as will the need for experienced installers and technicians.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED on top of technical training.
-Other, more specialized (and higher paying) HVAC careers require additional education or certifications.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED as well as industry training.
+Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.

-You can become certified by signing up for classes at a community college or trade school.
-How long it takes to become an HVAC technician may fluctuate depending on the specific program, which is typically six months to two years.
-An HVAC company will sometimes also require NATE certification.
-This refers to North American Technician Excellence, this key accreditation further develops your technical knowledge to help you better serve customers.
+Earn certifications by taking classes at a community college or trade school.
+How much time is needed to become an HVAC technician may fluctuate depending on the specific program, which is most often around six months to two years.
+Your employer might also require NATE certification.
+This refers to North American Technician Excellence, this industry-leading accreditation expands your technical knowledge to ensure the highest quality services.

-While some elements of an HVAC career could be learned on your own, getting the necessary education means blending classroom programs with on-site training.
-At the same time, HVAC careers don't involve complex math.
-While a little math is needed, the bulk of an HVAC professionals’ skill set utilizes critical thinking, for identifying problems and ensure quality installation.
+While some aspects of the job can be learned on your own, professional development means blending classroom programs with on-site training.
+At the same time, HVAC careers aren't reliant on things like advanced math.
+While some math is involved, the majority of an HVAC professionals’ skill set lies in critical thinking, used to identify problems and ensure quality installation.

 Another advantage of a career in HVAC is next to no student debt.

-The daily schedule may vary on the work site as well as your specific skill set.
-If you work in repairs, you may work early, late or be on call throughout the day.
-For projects more relevant to new construction, you may have more of a set schedule for regular business hours.
+A typical workday may vary based on the project and job site.
+If you are a repair technician, you may work early, late or be on call throughout the day.
+For technicians or installers working in construction, you may have more of a set schedule for regular business hours.

-As stated previously, you should be comfortable working outdoors in severe weather as well as in dirty or cramped spaces.
-For jobs that work with customers or clients, strong customer service skills are always a positive.
+Like we mentioned earlier, every now and then the job will have to be done in inclement weather as well as in difficult-to-reach places.
+For jobs that work with customers or clients, strong customer service skills are always welcome.

-Because HVAC is a fast-growing industry, your salary will reflect it.
+With the constant growth in HVAC careers, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Higher earners usually make around $56,600 and $68,000.
+Top earners make between $56,600 and $68,000.
 However, your salary may be dependent on the area's average wages and its cost of living.
-Some HVAC techs working in management in a high-paying state could make upward of six figures.
+Experienced HVAC technicians transitioning to a position in management in a high-paying state could make upward of six figures.

 • HVAC manager, $72,515 average salary